geneontology/ribbon/README.md

 - Once node.js is on your machine then dependent packages need to be brought in.
 Running `npm install` in the components's root directory will install everything you need for development.
  - Note that you may need to run 'npm install' as sudo.

+- To install locally, you need to run:
+ - npm run build
+ - npm pack
+ - point to the .tgz file locally (had many issues with npm link)

 ## Demo Ribbon Server

 - `npm start` will run a local server with the ribbon's demo app at [http://localhost:3000](http://localhost:3000) with hot module reloading.